 OSINT tools can help you identify that open-source information of your organization that is publicly available on the Internet before hackers do.

-3 Categories of Tools:
+Three Categories of OSINT Tools:

 Finding a Company’s Assets Information